MicrosoftDocs/visualstudio-docs/docs/profiling/perf-insights-enum-tostring.md

 ## Performance insight description

 `Enum.ToString` method is expensive because it uses reflection to check if the enum is a flag.
-Try a caching implementation instead of `Enum.ToString` to avoid the issue.
+If the app is repeatedly accessing the same value, try a caching implementation instead of `Enum.ToString` to avoid the issue.

 ## How to investigate a warning